seanlmcgill/ng2spin/readme.md

     }
 ```

-Now the service can use the observable in order to trigger the show and hide states in the component.
+The service can use the observable in order to trigger the show and hide states in the component.

 ```
 show() {